-The Company primarily acquires REO when a mortgage loan is foreclosed upon and the Company takes title to the property on the foreclosure date.
-Additionally, from time to time, the Company will acquire real estate assets in purchase transactions.
+The Company primarily acquires REO when a mortgage loan is foreclosed upon and the Company takes title to the property on the foreclosure date or the borrower surrenders the deed in lieu of foreclosure.
+Additionally, from time to time, the Company may acquire real estate assets in purchase transactions.